All Episodes Plain Text

 That's just the fear.

-Insecurity is a son of a gun.
+Insecurity is the son of the gun.

 But we get over it.

-I always cross lines with somebody working with Air Force.
+But I always cross lines with somebody working with Air Force.

 They're probably my least favorite.

-Unless you're playing golf.
+Well, let's say you're playing golf.

 Oh, absolutely.